-At the exhibition, visitors will be provided with augmented reality handsets and headphones that will immerse them in a world of 3D art and classical music that responds to their movements.
+At the exhibition, visitors are provided with augmented reality handsets and headphones that will immerse them in a world of 3D art and classical music that responds to their movements.

 Artist Sougwen Chung created six original 3D drawings and sculptures to blend virtual and physical spaces.
 Visitors to the exhibition can point the provided handsets at her artwork which is accompanied by the recordings of Yo-Yo Ma that matches the user’s movement in relation to the given artwork.

-The six pieces of art will be on display in the Gallery and surroundings, allowing the visitors to move freely around the area using the augmented reality handsets, while listening to the music.
+The six pieces of art on display in the Gallery and surroundings allows the visitors to move freely around the area using the augmented reality handsets, while listening to the music.

-Yo-Yo Ma’s rendition of Johann Sebastian Bach’s “Unaccompanied Cello Suite No. 2 in D Minor” will be played through the provided headphones.
+Yo-Yo Ma’s rendition of Johann Sebastian Bach’s “Unaccompanied Cello Suite No. 2 in D Minor” is played through the provided headphones.
 This work is from Ma’s 2018 recording, Six Evolutions.

 Project Creators: Jessica Brillhart, Igal Nassima